ClimateImpactLab/carleton_mortality_2022/README.md

 **(do we any description of how to install/run stata)**

 5. Setup for the whole repo is complete!
 Please follow the `README`s in each subdirectory to run each part of the analysis.
-In general, each directory will come with a `.sh` bash script which you can use `./path_to_bash_script.sh` to run scripts in that subdirectory.
-If you encounter the permission denied error, use `chmod +x path_to_bash_script.sh` to make it runnable.
+In general, each directory will contain one or more staging files where individual analysis or output producing scripts can be run from in one go.
+Before running, it is recommended that users review and set the TRUE/FALSE toggles to produce the desired set of outputs.
+More detail is available in the section READMEs.